-Applicants electing to commit to an additional use period beyond the initial 15-year LIHTC compliance period (collectively the Extended Use Period) and elects to waive its right to exercise a request for a qualified contract pursuant to Section 42(h)(6)(E)(i)(II) will be awarded points based on the table below.
-The elections will be recorded in the Restrictive Covenant Document.
+Applicants electing to commit to an additional use period beyond the initial 15-year LIHTC compliance period (collectively the Extended Use Period) will be awarded points based on the table below.
+The election will be recorded in the Restrictive Covenant Document.